 Strangely, chocolate, especially dark chocolate, may be able to fight plaque and cavities too.
 What?
 Yes, chocolate in its raw form contains a compound known as “CBP” CBP could even be used in mouthwashes and toothpaste in the future.
 This substance can also help harden tooth enamel, providing healthier and stronger teeth ready to combat oral-related issues.

-However, the issue is that chocolate is not being sold as pure chocolate.
-The chocolate we see today is adulterated to taste better and is manufactured into products such as candy and drinks loaded with refined sugar.
-This is why we need to take our consumption of it seriously.
+In short, no. The chocolate in the grocery store is not pure chocolate.
+Instead, it’s been made to taste better and is manufactured into products such as candy and drinks loaded with refined sugar.

 The sugar is what makes this bad for the body if consumed too often.
 Even without considering sugar, any food eaten in excess is unhealthy and can cause weight gain if consumption is not watched.
 Everything should be consumed in moderation.

 However, small doses every now and then are encouraged, whether this is raw or sugar-containing chocolate.
 Chocolate should, though, be avoided if you recently had your teeth professionally whitened by a dentist.
 Other than that, small bites of dark chocolate daily may be healthy.
 A few bites of a chocolate bar, a cup of hot chocolate, or a chocolate chip cookie may be good options in moderation.